How To Compute Expected Frequency

 4. Expected Frequency from Relative Frequencies:

 If you have data representing relative frequencies (proportions or percentages) of different outcomes, you can calculate the expected frequency by multiplying the relative frequency by the total number of observations.
-For example, if you know that 30% of customers prefer a particular product, and you have a sample of 1000 customers, the expected frequency for that product is:
+As an example, if you know that 30% of customers prefer a particular product, and you have a sample of 1000 customers, the expected frequency for that product is:

 E = 0.30 * 1000 = 300